PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_includes.rst

             help_text: creates a sample template stack with IronSkillet configuration elements

-    Other use cases that might come up are:
+    Other use cases that might come up:
       * menu options for custom loads (checkboxes in a workflow)
       * when conditional includes
+      * See the `Workflow Tutorial <https://skilletbuilder.readthedocs.io/en/latest/tutorials/tutorial_workflow.html#add-variables-to-the-skillet>`_ for more examples of variable usage